Richard Mentor Johnson: Post-vice presidency (1841–1850)

 After his term as vice president, Johnson returned to Kentucky to tend to his farm and oversee his tavern.
 He again represented Scott County in the Kentucky House from 1841 to 1843.
 In 1845, he served as a pallbearer when Daniel Boone was re-interred in Frankfort Cemetery.

 Johnson never gave up on a return to public service.
 He ran an unsuccessful campaign for the U.S. Senate against John J. Crittenden in 1842.
 He briefly and futilely sought his party's nomination for president in 1844.
 He also ran as an independent candidate for Governor of Kentucky in 1848, but after talking with the Democratic candidate, Lazarus W. Powell, who had replaced Linn Boyd on the ticket, Johnson decided to drop out and back Powell.
 Some speculated that the real object of this campaign was to secure another nomination to the vice-presidency, but this hope was denied.

 Johnson finally returned to elected office in 1850, when he was elected to the Kentucky House of Representatives.
 By this time, however, his physical and mental health was already failing.
 On November 9, the Louisville Daily Journal reported that "Col. R. M. Johnson is laboring under an attack of dementia, which renders him totally unfit for business.
 It is painful to see him on the floor attempting to discharge the duties of a member.
 He is incapable of properly exercising his physical or mental powers."

 He died of a stroke on November 19, just two weeks into his term, aged 70.
 He was interred in the Frankfort Cemetery, in Frankfort, Kentucky.
-Ruling that his surviving daughter Imogene was illegitimate, the Frankfort County Court split his estate between his brothers John and Henry.

 Legacy

 Counties in four U.S. states are named for Johnson, namely in Illinois, Kentucky, Missouri, and Nebraska.
 Richard Mentor Johnson is also the namesake of Dick Johnson Township, Indiana.
-In 2021, Johnson County, Iowa, which had been named for Johnson since its founding, chose to deem itself to be bearing the name of a black Iowan.

 His political prominence led to a family dynasty: his brothers James and John Telemachus Johnson, and his nephew Robert Ward Johnson were all elected to the House of Representatives, the first two from Kentucky, and Robert from Arkansas.
 Robert was later elected as a senator before the Civil War.